 • Grants are limited to organizations located in Maryland, New Jersey, and Pennsylvania

-• Special consideration will be given to smaller organizations providing workforce development, entrepreneurship, and financial literacy services and education to underserved communities and youth.
-Organizations must be focused on or have programs that address Workforce and Economic Development.
+• Organizations must be focused on or have programs that address Workforce and Economic Development, Financial Literacy, or Entrepreneurship.
 Examples include (but are not limited to):

 • job/skills education and training